-Diana comes to the Center for Professional Practice of Nursing from the Pediatric Emergency Dept., with over 20 years of experience in education and curriculum development.
-She has taught both theory and hands-on skills such as x-ray interpretation for nurses, ventilator management, and invasive surgical skills using cadaver and simulation models.
-She is a facilitator for the UC Davis Health System Nurse Residency Program, and instructs for the Pediatric Advanced Life Support course and the Neonatal Resuscitation Program.
-Diana also works as an educator for Kaiser Roseville’s Pediatric Intensive Care Unit.
-She is a member of the American Association of Critical Care Nurses and the Sigma Theta Tau Research and Honor Society for Nurses.
-Diana’s interests include education and research, and her passion is to contribute towards the nursing profession in ways that help nurses flourish and reach their full potential.
+Diana comes to the Center for Professional Practice of Nursing from the Pediatric Emergency Department with over 20 years of experience in education and curriculum development.
+She has taught both theory and hands-on skills such as x-ray interpretation, ventilator management and invasive surgical skills using cadaver and simulation models.
+She served as a facilitator for the UC Davis Health System Nurse Residency Program, and instructs for the Pediatric Advanced Life Support course and the Neonatal Resuscitation Program.
+Diana is a member of the American Association of Critical Care Nurses and the Sigma Theta Tau Research and Honor Society for Nurses.
+Diana’s interests include education and research; her passion is to contribute towards the nursing profession in ways that empower nurses to flourish and reach their full potential.